*Disclosure: This post contains affiliate links, and I may earn from purchases made after clicking those links. Disclosure Policy.

 Much like transportation from the airport, to get to the airport in Cartagena, you have several options.

-Click here to book a private transfer with our partners (use the code ExploreColombia20 for a 20% discount).
+For more comfort and reliability, you can click here to book a private transfer (use the code ExploreColombia20 for a 20% discount).

 Taking a Collective Taxi to the Airport in Cartagena